 What is Cash Flow from Operations (Operating Activities)?

-‘Cash flow from operations’ tries to look into the cash inflows and outflows caused by the core business operations and, in turn, looking into the cash generated by the company’s products and services.
-The main component which is reflected in this part of the statement shows the changes made in cash, accounts receivables, inventory, depreciation, and accounts payable segment.
-Analysts community look into this section with hawkeye as it shows the viability of the business conducted by the company.
+'Cash flow from operations' tries to look into the cash inflows and outflows caused by the core business operations and, in turn, the cash generated by the company's products and services.
+The main component, reflected in this part of the statement, shows the changes made in cash, accounts receivables, inventory, depreciation, and accounts payable segment.
+Analyst's community looks into this section with hawkeye as it shows the viability of the business conducted by the company.

-In the long run, if the company has to remain solvent at the net level’s cash flow from operations’ needs to remain net positive (or in other words, operations must generate positive cash inflows).
+In the long run, if the company has to remain solvent at the net level, cash flow from operations needs to remain net positive (in other words, operations must generate positive cash inflows).

 How to Prepare Cash Flow from Operating Activities?

-The beginning point of this section is the net income figure, which is available from the income statement of the company.
-If all of the company’s revenue was in the form of cash and there are no non-cash expenses, then this remains as the main figure.
+The beginning point of this section is the net income figure, which is available from the income statement.
+If all of the company's revenue was in the form of cash and there were no non-cash expenses, then this remains the main figure.
 However, since, in reality, it is not true, hence the non-cash charges and credit sales in the year need to be adjusted.
-Let us understand this by means of a hypothetical example.
+Let us understand this through a hypothetical example.

-Let us assume that Mr. X starts a new business and has planned that at the end of the month, he will prepare his financial statements like income statement, balance sheet, and cash flow statement.
+Let us assume that Mr. X has started a new business and has planned that he will prepare his financial statements like income statement, balance sheet, and cash flow statement at the end of the month.

-1st month: There was no revenue in the first month and no such operating expense; hence income statement will result in net income to be zero.
+1st month: There was no revenue in the first month and no such operating expense; hence, the income statement will result in zero net income.
 In cash flow from the operation, the starting point would be net income, which will be zero.
-However, there is a decrease in cash by 700 dollars as the company decided to purchase some inventory.
+However, cash decreased by 700 dollars as the company decided to purchase some inventory.

-2nd Month: During this month, the company was able to sell 10 product units priced at 80 dollars each.
-The delivery of the product was done on the 20th of the month, and the buyer was provided an invoice worth 800 dollars due by the 10th of the next month.
-The cost of this product sold is 500 dollars.
-Hence as per income statement, the net income was $300 for the second month.
+: During this month, the company was able to sell 10 product units priced at 80 dollars each.
+The product was delivered on the 20th of the month, and the buyer was provided an invoice worth 800 dollars due by the 10th of the next month.
+The cost of this product is 500 dollars.
+Hence as per the income statement, the net income was $300 for the second month.

 Please note that the above cash flow from operating activities is just for the second month.
 The cumulative cash flow for two months would look like the one shown in the table below.